 Artistic Director & Conductor

 Based in Boston, Means has conducted many of the city's new music ensembles, including the Firebird Ensemble, Ludovico Ensemble, Callithumpian Consort, East Coast Contemporary Ensemble, Dinosaur Annex, and others.
-He has also frequently led ensembles in New York, including the Talea Ensemble, International Contemporary Ensemble, Da Capo Chamber Players and the Mimesis Ensemble.
-Means is the conductor and artistic director of Sound Icon, whose performance of Georg Friedrich Haas’ In Vain was named the best contemporary music performance of 2012 by the Boston Globe.
-Means has been honored to work closely with some of the most significant composers of our time, including Pierluigi Billone, Pierre Boulez, Jonathan Harvey, Helmut Lachenmann, Tristan Murail, Steve Reich, Salvatore Sciarrino, and others.
+He also frequently leads ensembles in New York, including the Talea Ensemble, International Contemporary Ensemble, Da Capo Chamber Players and the Mimesis Ensemble.
+Means is the Conductor and Artistic Director of Sound Icon, whose performances have been named among the best of the year multiple times by the Boston Globe.
+Means has worked with many of the preeminent composers of our time, including Pierluigi Billone, Pierre Boulez, Jonathan Harvey, Helmut Lachenmann, Tristan Murail, Steve Reich, Salvatore Sciarrino, and others.
 In many cases, Means has led US premieres of major works by these composers.

 From 2016 to 2018, Means was Assistant Conductor of the Spoleto Festival USA and the Lucerne Festival Academy.
 In these capacities, he assisted Alan Gilbert, Susanna Malkki, Matthias Pintscher, John Kennedy, and led numerous rehearsals and performances.
 Previously, Means has been guest conductor at many festivals abroad, including, Musica AntiquaNova in Argentina, the Composit Festival in Italy, and the Etchings Festival in France.
 He also performs at music festivals across the US.